rust-lang/rfcs/text/0000-cargo-artifact-specific-dependencies.md

 dependencies = { clap = "*" }
 ```

-Now, `clap` is required for the binary `myproject_cli`, but not for the library `myproject`.
+Now, `clap` is required for the binary `myproject_cli`, but not for the library `myproject`, and can be used in the same way as crate-wide dependencies.
+In this example, `clap` could be used from the binary artifact, but attempting to use it from the library artifact would result in an unresolved import error.
+This has the potential to improve compile time and reduce binary size by omitting dependencies where they're not actually required.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 This feature would add a new `dependencies` key to the `bin`, `lib`, `test`, `bench`, and `example` sections of the `Cargo.toml` file, describing dependencies that are used only for that artifact, in addition to the ones defined in the top-level `dependencies` and `dev-dependencies` sections.
-These dependencies would be specified in the same way they would be in the top-level `dependencies` section.
+These dependencies would be specified in the same way they would be in the top-level `dependencies` section, allowing version patterns, features, and alternative sources to be specified [as described in the Cargo manual](https://doc.rust-lang.org/cargo/reference/specifying-dependencies.html).

+When compiling the given artifacts, the additional dependencies would be made available and linked in the same fashion as regular dependencies, allowing them to be imported with `use` and `extern crate` statements.
+Attempting to use the dependency from other artifacts would fail to resolve the import, raising [E0432](https://doc.rust-lang.org/error-index.html#E0432).
+A new help message could be added to cargo to make it easier for the user to debug the issue - e.g. `dependency specified for artifact A is not available when compiling artifact B, did you mean to specify it as a crate dependency?`.

+When dependencies with the same name are specified as both an artifact-specific dependency and a crate-wide dependency, a new error will be raised by cargo, even if the dependencies are identical, indicating that this isn't allowed.
+This could be changed in the future, with some ideas described below in the [future possibilities](#future-possibilities) section.

 # Drawbacks
 [drawbacks]: #drawbacks

 - This is a relatively uncommon use case, and there is overlap with the functionality of the `required-features` key.
-  - It may be a better idea to improve upon the existing `required-features` functionality (e.g. automatically enabling features when compiling a specific artifact) than to add another method of configuring dependencies.
+  - It may be a better idea to improve upon the existing `required-features` functionality (e.g. automatically enabling required features when compiling a specific artifact) than to add another method of configuring dependencies.
+- There's also some overlap with the existing functionality to specify `dev-dependencies` - it's hard to imagine many cases where you'd want to have dependencies specific to an individual `test`, `bench`, or `example` that wouldn't be desirable as crate-wide `dev-dependencies`.
 - It's more difficult for a reader to determine what dependencies a project uses while reading the `Cargo.toml`.

 # Rationale and alternatives